Cigoler/product-catalog/src/content/products/119-corpse-bride-head-strawtopper.md

 ---
 title: 'Corpse Bride'
-description: 'Awesome model of the Chesire cat from the Alice in Wonderland cartoon.
+description: 'Model of the Corpse Bride.
 Awesome Straw topper for your tumblers.
 Great item for any movie fan'
 category: 'Straw Toppers'
 catalogue number: '119'
 tags: [